ilia5/Study-Program-Organization-Assistant/README.md

 ```yarn serve```
 * To build the project for deployment, run this command
 ```yarn build```
-* After building the project you well get the website in "dist" folder
+* After building the project you will get the website in "dist" folder
 * You can upload the files into static filehosting service
 * [Deployed version](https://ilia5.github.io/)